GhidraDragon/SMBv2/README.md

 https://www.nytimes.com/2025/02/25/us/politics/gabbard-nsa-firing-explicit-chat.html

-So I have the same position as Trump on this, and you guys actually still made me believe this was a real intelligence firing party to mock sexually explicit content, and it was about men not being allowed to play in female sports? wtf? u have retard gitmo
+So I have the same position as Trump on this, and you guys actually still made me believe this was a real intelligence firing party to mock sexually explicit content, and it was about men not being allowed to play in female sports? wtf?
 ![image](https://github.com/user-attachments/assets/cee3340b-0843-49b5-a6a9-f5f0b13c981a)

+u have retard gitmo, if there's any evidence at all that may suggest such retard gitmo exist